How To Turn Off AirDrops and Keep Kids Safe

 There’s a new trend taking over public spaces — crowded trains, schools, busy shopping centers, and airports.
 You’ll be reading an article on your iPhone or texting a friend, and then all of a sudden, you get a notification that someone wants to AirDrop you an image.
 A preview of the image appears, as well as the option to accept or decline it.
 If you accept, it automatically saves to your camera roll.
+So how can you prevent your kids from receiving inappropriate images?
+And how can you turn off AirDrop on their phones?

 The idea that anybody could send you a picture of virtually anything without your permission is sobering, to say the least.
 If this sounds scary, it’s because it is — the same features that kids use to prank their friends can be exploited by strangers who want to send them inappropriate files of their own.
 Here, we explain this new phenomenon and what parents need to know to help keep their kids safe.